PaperPrototype/Intro-Coding-and-Computers/Week 0 - Fundamentals/Lecture/english.md

 Yay!
 Now you know how to code!

 In the Tutorials folder you will find tutorials on how to implement the search algorithms we talked about earlier.
+Here is a quick link [(click this)](https://github.com/PaperPrototype/Intro-to-Coding/blob/main/Week%200%20-%20Fundamentals/Tutorials/Searching%20Algorithms/english.md)

-If you need any help you can join our Discord to ask questions and get help from me https://discord.gg/QhqTE4t2tR
+If you need any help you can join our Discord chat to ask questions and get help from me https://discord.gg/QhqTE4t2tR

 The tutorials folder also has a tutorial on making a simple game with gravity!
-Be sure to heck it out!
+Be sure to check it out!

 And that is it for week 0!
 Have fun!
 Remember, the more tutorials you do after each lecture the better you will get at coding!